-The normal length of the adult styloid in an adult thought to be approximately 2.5 cm while an elongated styloid is considered > 3 cm.
-If this definition is used, ~4% of the population have an elongated process, however only a small proportion of them (4-10%) are symptomatic.
+The normal length of the styloid in an adult is thought to be approximately 2.5 cm while an elongated styloid is considered longer than 3 cm.
+If this definition is used, ~4% of the population have an elongated process; however, only a small proportion of them (4-10%) are symptomatic.
 Elongation can be unilateral or bilateral 1-3.

 Orthopantomograms and CT can both be used to assess the styloid process/stylohyoid ligament complex.

-It has also been proposed that in cases when mechanical vascular compression is potentially the cause of ischaemic symptoms that angiographic examination (CT angiography or catheter angiography) obtained with the patient's head positioned to reproduce symptoms may demonstrate mechanical stenosis of the carotid artery 3.
+It has also been proposed that in cases where mechanical vascular compression is the potential cause of ischaemic symptoms, an angiographic examination (CT angiography or catheter angiography) obtained with the patient's head positioned to reproduce symptoms may demonstrate mechanical stenosis of the carotid artery 3.

 Treatment and prognosis

-In many cases once the cause of pain has been attributed to the styloid process rather than a more sinister entity, no further treatment is required, or perhaps analgesics can be offered for pain alleviation.
+In many cases, once the cause of pain has been attributed to the styloid process rather than a more sinister entity, no further treatment is required, or perhaps analgesics can be offered for pain alleviation.

-Transpharyngeal injection of steroids / local anaesthetic agents have also been tried 6.
+Transpharyngeal injection of steroids/local anaesthetic agents have also been attempted 6.

-In severe cases surgical excision can be performed, either via a trans-oral approach or lateral approach.
-The trans-oral route has the disadvantage of increased infection rate, but does not have external scarring 1,6.
-Persistent pain even after surgical excision may be as high as 20% 6.
+In severe cases, surgical excision may be performed, either via a transoral approach or a lateral approach.
+The transoral approach has the disadvantage of increased infection rates, but does not cause external scarring 1,6.
+Pain may persist even after surgical excision in as many as 20% of patients 6.